CrowdHailer/OK/README.md

 # OK Elixir

-**Effecient error handling in elixir pipelines.
-See [Handling Errors in Elixir](http://insights.workshop14.io/2015/10/18/handling-errors-in-elixir-no-one-say-monad.html) for a more detailed explination**
+**Efficient error handling in elixir pipelines.
+See [Handling Errors in Elixir](http://insights.workshop14.io/2015/10/18/handling-errors-in-elixir-no-one-say-monad.html) for a more detailed explanation**

 [Documentation for OK is available on hexdoc](https://hexdocs.pm/ok)